dropino/EsameISS/README.md

 2. Run the project *Virtual Robot* (**GitHub\EsameIss2020\SPRINTS\tools\it.unibo.virtualRobot2020\node\WEnv\server\src**) with the command line **node main 8999**
 3. Open your browser and go to **localhost:8090**
 4. Run *.bat* file **"it.unibo.qak20.basicrobot.bat"** in the following folder **GitHub\EsameIss2020\SPRINTS\tools\it.unibo.qak20.basicrobot\build\distributions\it.unibo.qak20.basicrobot-1.0\bin**
-5. Open Eclipse and import the following file
+5. Open Eclipse and import the following projects
   a. **GitHub\EsameIss2020\SPRINTS\tearoom.SPRINT4**
   b. **GitHub\EsameIss2020\SPRINTS\tearoom.SPRINT4.ui**
 6. In the workspace SPRINT4/src run "*ctxtearoom*" as *kotlin application*